Scheduling & Visitor Restrictions

-- Restrictions for Visiting COVID-19 Positive Patients: Due to the transmittable nature of COVID-19, no visitors will be allowed for COVID-19 positive patients.
-Arrangements may be made with nursing staff for scheduled phone/video contact time.
+- Restrictions for Visiting COVID-19 Positive Patients: Due to the transmittable nature of COVID-19, no visitors will be allowed for COVID-19 positive patients Unless a qualifying exemption is authorized.

 - Face Masks: Visitors must wear a standard hospital-grade facemask in all areas of the hospital; facemasks will be made available to visitors if needed.

 - Hand Hygiene: Visitors must perform hand hygiene upon hospital entry and upon leaving the patient room.

 Visitor policy may change at any time without prior notice.
 Fountain Valley Regional Hospital reserves the right to make exceptions to the visitor policy under special circumstances.
 Visitors may be asked to leave the facility if they are not following the above policy or are not complying with general hospital visitation policy.

 These measures will be in effect until we are advised by the CDC or the Orange County Health Care Agency that it is safe to return to normal visiting practices.

 We cannot give you medical advice via phone or e-mail.
 If you think you have been exposed to COVID-19 and develop a fever and symptoms, contact your physician or other healthcare professional and self-quarantine.
 In the case of a medical emergency, such as difficulty breathing, call 911 or go to the nearest emergency room immediately.

 We appreciate your support and understanding during this time.